-The Riley County Police Department investigates offenses that occur off campus in Manhattan.
-Off-campus offenses are reported daily in the Manhattan newspaper.
+Local law enforcement agencies investigate offenses that occur off campus in Manhattan, Olathe and Salina.
+Off-campus offenses are reported daily in the local newspapers.
 Information concerning criminal activities that occur at off-campus locations of student organizations and off-campus housing facilities will be reported to the university community when possible and if it is determined that such incidents may be of concern to university community members.